 - Ngerbodel stone monolith - Palau, Ngerbodel village, Koror.
 Human statue, 85.4 cm high.
 The only unambiguous ancient human statue in Palau with distinct head with face and torso.
 There are tens of stone faces found around Koror and Babeldoab islands.

 - Odalmelech - Palau, Melekeok (Babeldoab Island).
-Six enormous, megalythic stone carvings - faces, circa 1,100 years old.
+Six enormous, megalythic stone carvings - faces, roughly 1,100 years old.

 - Quarry of Yap stone money in Airai - Palau, small rock island, Airai.
 Huge piece of the unique Yap stone money, unfinished pieces of stone money nearby as well as the metal toys for production.

 - Rai of Yap - Federated States of Micronesia, Yap Island.
 Limestone discs with a hole in the middle, diameter up to 3 metres, used as money over the last 500 years.
 In 1929 there were registered 13,281 stone discs all over the island, now many have been looted and some thousands remain.
 The largest "coins" are on Rumung Island – one "coin" here has a diameter of 3.6 m.

 - Rota Latte Stone Quarry (As Nieves quarry) – Northern Mariana Islands, southern Rota.
 The original quarries for the unique megaliths of Marianas – latte stones.
 Here are found the largest latte stones – up to 7.6 m long.

 - Urunao beach latte stones – Guam, northern part of island.
 A group of megalithic structures – latte stones in their original setting.
 This is the site of an ancient village, with wells.